abotelho-cbn/puppet-vault/README.md

 ```

 By default, with no parameters the module will configure vault with some sensible defaults to get you running, the following parameters may be specified to configure Vault.
-Please see [The official documentation](https://www.vaultproject.io/docs/configuration/index.html) for further details of acceptable parameter values.
+Please see [the official documentation](https://www.vaultproject.io/docs/configuration/index.html) for further details of acceptable parameter values.

 ## Parameters

 ### Setup parameters

 * `user`: Customise the user vault runs as, will also create the user unless `manage_user` is false.
 * `manage_user`: Whether or not the module should create the user.
 * `group`: Customise the group vault runs as, will also create the user unless `manage_group` is false.
 * `manage_group`: Whether or not the module should create the group.
 * `bin_dir`: Directory the vault executable will be installed in.
 * `config_dir`: Directory the vault configuration will be kept in.
 * `config_mode`: Mode of the configuration file (config.json).
 Defaults to '0750'
 * `purge_config_dir`: Whether the `config_dir` should be purged before installing the generated config.
 * `install_method`: Supports the values `repo` or `archive`.
 See [Installation parameters](#installation-parameters).
 * `service_name`: Customise the name of the system service
 * `service_enable`: Tell the OS to enable or disable the service at system startup
 * `service_ensure`: Tell the OS whether the service should be running or stopped
 * `service_provider`: Customise the name of the system service provider; this also controls the init configuration files that are installed.
 * `service_type`: Choose between `server` or `agent` for which mode you want the Vault binary to run as.
 * `service_options`: Extra argument to pass to `vault`, e.g., `vault server --help` or `vault agent --help`
 * `num_procs`: Sets the `GOMAXPROCS` environment variable, to determine how many CPUs Vault can use.
-The official Vault Terraform install.sh script sets this to the output of ``nprocs``, with the comment, "Make sure to use all our CPUs, because Vault can block a scheduler thread".
-Default: number of CPUs on the system, retrieved from the ``processorcount`` fact.
+The official Vault Terraform install.sh script sets this to the output of `nprocs`, with the comment, "Make sure to use all our CPUs, because Vault can block a scheduler thread".
+Default: number of CPUs on the system, retrieved from the `processorcount` fact.
 * `manage_storage_dir`: When using the file storage, this boolean determines whether or not the path (as specified in the `['file']['path']` section of the storage config) is created, and the owner and group set to the vault user.
 Default: `false`
 * `manage_service_file`: Manages the service file regardless of the defaults.
 Default: See [Installation parameters](#installation-parameters).
 * `manage_config_file`: Manages the configuration file.
 When set to false, `config.json` will not be generated. `manag_storage_dir` is ignored.
 Default: `true`

 ### Installation parameters